k0staa/k0staa.github.io/_posts/2020-02-09-siddhi-stream-analyze.markdown

 date:   2020-02-09 14:52:00 +0200
 tags: spring-boot kotlin siddhi
 ---
-Analyzing a data stream to look up patterns is a popular activity today.
+Analyzing a data stream to look up patterns is a popular thing this days.
 [Siddhi](https://siddhi.io/) is a very interesting and one of the easiest tools.
 The Siddhi package consists of an engine as well as a graphic editor.
 The engine can be used both as a embedded library and as a separately launched docker container.
 In Spring applications I recommend the latter option because I don't see a sensible way to use the library (unless we run the applications as `CommandLineRunner`)
 To start with, let's create a simple application that will receive a POST request with a message and send it to the RabbitMQ queue and will receive information about alarms from another queue.
-For variety I use Kotlin everywhere, but if you use Intellij IDEA it will easily convert it to Java code.
+I use Kotlin everywhere to have some extra fun.

 This is root project `build.gradle` file:
 ~~~